-- Lecture notes will be updated on weekly basis. - Course assignments will be given after each lecture chapter (2-3 lectures per chapter) - Course grade is based upon the score of each course assignment only. - Each course assignments includes several regular problems and a few "extra credit" problems. - Regular problems are due ONE WEEK after the actual assignment.
+- Lecture notes are to be downloaded from OCW/OCWi sites - Course assignments will be given after each lecture chapter (2-3 lectures per chapter) - Course grade is based upon the score of each course assignment only. - Each course assignments includes several regular problems and a few "extra credit" problems. - Regular problems are due ONE WEEK after the actual assignment.
 Late submission will be reflected in the score - Extra credit problems can be submitted any time before the due date of the final assignment.
 Scores of extra credit problems will be added to the course grade as bonus points.
 Students are strongly encouraged to submit at least one extra credit problem.